Business intelligence for finance: capabilities, tools, and integrations

 - When starting the deployment, find a relevant use case that demonstrates tangible benefits of the BI software and addresses specific pain points to encourage people to use the new software

-- Promote company data culture and encourage continuous learning by delivering role-based user training, training videos, or other resources
+- Promote data culture, support open communication, and encourage continuous learning by delivering role-based user training, educational videos, or other resources

 Make financial BI a success with expert help

-Finance is one of the most data-heavy industries, representing an excellent opportunity to process, analyze, and leverage data.
-In this scenario, business intelligence becomes a key enabler for business leaders to manage their financial organizations successfully.
-However, according to one of the recent surveys, the BI adoption rate in the industry is at most 50%.
-There are several reasons behind that, one of which is the need for a coherent BI implementation strategy and practical experience in selecting and implementing proper BI tools.
-If you're ready to implement an effective BI solution and maximize its ROI, you may rely on Itransition’s certified BI consultants.
+Finance is one of the most data-heavy industries, with a lot of information to process, analyze, and leverage generated daily.
+In this scenario, business intelligence becomes a key enabler for managing a financial organization successfully, gaining a competitive edge, and making data-driven decisions.
+However, according to a recent survey, the BI adoption rate in the industry is at most 50%.
+There are several reasons behind that, one of which is the need for a coherent BI implementation strategy and practical experience in selecting and implementing proper BI technology.
+If you're ready to adopt an effective BI solution and maximize its ROI, you can turn to Itransition’s certified BI consultants

 Insights